 - Comes in 64GB and 256GB storage sizes

-It’s almost pointless to discuss the iPhone X price – it’s the most expensive flagship phone on the market, but iPhone users are more willing than most to look past cost.
+It’s almost pointless to discuss the iPhone X price – it launched as the most expensive flagship phone on the market and it's still pricey now, but iPhone users are more willing than most to look past cost.

 - Clear, vibrant colors